JuanMorenoDeveloper/earth001.github.io/_drafts/3-way-to-improve-our-unit-test-assertions.md

 Actual   :3
 ```

-In one case the problem is the expected value and in the other case the problem the calculation result.
+With these outputs I can't guess which is the problem; is it the expected value? or is it the calculation result?.

-That is because in a test suite with multiple unit tests the expressiveness matters to fix bugs and improve the maintenance.
+When we work in a test suite with multiple unit tests it is very important maintain the expressiveness to fix bugs and improve readability.

 ## 2. Use `assertThat` instead

 An alternative option to `assertEquals` is `assertThat`.
 JUnit offers us the possibility of using a variety of [third-party assertion libraries](https://junit.org/junit5/docs/5.6.2/user-guide/#writing-tests-assertions-third-party) to enrich our matchers options.

- An example of these matchers libraries is [Hamcrest](http://hamcrest.org/JavaHamcrest/) library.
+An example of these matchers libraries is [Hamcrest](http://hamcrest.org/JavaHamcrest/).
 With Hamcrest we can rewrite our assertion part to something like this:

 ```java
 assertThat(result, hasSize(3));